dthpham/sminterpolate/docs/Install-FFmpeg-On-Debian-Guide.md

 8. Configure it with `./configure --enable-gpl --enable-postproc --enable-swscale --enable-avfilter --enable-libmp3lame --enable-libvorbis --enable-libtheora --enable-libx264 --enable-libspeex --enable-shared --enable-pthreads --enable-libopenjpeg --enable-libfaac --enable-nonfree`.
 9. Build it with `make`.
 10. Install it with `sudo make install`.
- * This is going to install FFmpeg into `/usr/local`, which is the optimal location for packages built by the user.
+ * This will install FFmpeg into /usr/local.